-The sub-fund's assets are invested in money market instruments, liquid assets, interestbearing debt securities (including but not limited to asset-backed securities, commercial paper, certificates of deposit), index certificates on underlying bond indices and derivatives thereof.
+The sub-fund's assets are invested in money market instruments, money market funds, deposits with credit institutions, interest-bearing debt securities (including but not limited to assetbacked securities, commercial paper, certificates of deposit), index certificates on underlying bond indices and derivatives thereof.

 However, the sub-fund is not required to gain exposure to any one investment sector, and the sub-fund's exposure to any one investment sector will vary over time.
 Exposure to such securities may be achieved through direct investment in the aforementioned security types or through the use of financial derivative instruments.
 The sub-fund may engage in transactions in financial derivative instruments principally for investment and/or for hedging purposes.